-If you feel stressed all the time, it’s good to wake up and “smell the roses.”
+If you always feel stressed, it’s good to wake up and “smell the roses.”
 Start getting your life back as chronic stress will kill you.
 I believe some of the people I know died of chronic stress, even though “stroke” was the official cause of death.

 8. There is no stress “out there”.

-Your job is not stressful and it is you that stress you out.
+Your job is not stressful and it is you that stresses you out.
 If you feel that your job’s the problem, then you’ll always be miserable.
 Your kids don’t stress you out, again it is you that stress you out.
 In the office, your colleagues don’t stress you out, you do.
-Take ownership of your job, your kids, your work and realise that it is you that stress you out.
+Take ownership of your job, your kids, and your work, and realize that it is you that stress you out.

-Once you realise that stress is your mind/body’s reaction to a perception (not reality), then you have a chance to shift your perception and turn your life around.
+Once you realize that stress is your mind/body’s reaction to a perception (not reality), then you have a chance to shift your perception and turn your life around.